 A].
 FORMATION OF THE TRUST

 At a meeting held at Tamavua on the 6th day of April, 2009, the members of the Fellowship who reside in Suva and represented by their duly authorized representatives (hereinafter referred to as the Members") as listed in Schedule One to this Trust Deed, unanimously resolved to form a Trust to be called "Gift International Trust" (GIFT herein refers to “God Intervenes for Totality” and everywhere else where it appears in this constitution.) [hereinafter referred to as the "Trust"] whose registered office shall be at Tamavua Hospital Complex, Princess Road, Suva, Fiji Islands; Telephone 3324622,Email:giftministry@gmail.com.,and the purposes and conditions of which are set out hereinafter.

+The members of the Fellowship (hereinafter referred to as the Beneficiaries) reside in Suva and other areas of Viti Levu and Vanua Levu.

 B].
 APPOINTMENI OF TRUSTEES: